 There are several videos from this camp which tell the stories of awesome adventures and fun

 Also see photos from Kidney Kids Camp click link to download

 Kidney Kids Capers

 Australia wide day activity programs for school-aged children with kidney disease, their siblings of all ages, families and carers.
-Download Kidney Kids Capers photo board - with a big thank you to our volunteers!
+Download Kidney Kids Capers photo board - big thank you to our volunteers!